crupig/Evalplus-codegen/README.md

 ## Notes for replication of "Comparative Study of Selection Strategies"
 This repo was created as a support generation tool for the work **"How Should We Rank LLM Code Generations?
 A Comparative Study of  Selection Strategies"**.

-It was modified so that also the log probabilities of the generated tokens are extracted.
-Also the evaluation scripts were modified to extract the test execution feedbacks.
+The original code generation frameworks have been modified in order to:
+* extract the log-probabilities when generating code solutions;
+* extracting test execution feedbacks when evaluting the generated solutions;
+* generate test cases instead of code solutions (for the CodeT approach);
+* run the generated test cases against the previously generated code solutions.

 **To setup:**
 * clone the repo;
 * create virtual environment;